Pieces of dark chocolate

 Try this: Add frozen blueberries to smoothies or oats for a hit of sweetness without the blood sugar spike.
 Or punch up a salad with fresh blueberries and toss them in yogurt for a perfect post-workout snack, suggests McDaniel.

 Hemp hearts are packed with energy-supporting micronutrients, and their fat and protein content helps make carb-containing meals more blood sugar friendly.
 “I think of them almost as an edible omega-3 and mineral supplement,” says Nielsen.
-“Three tablespoons of hemp hearts contains 10 grams of protein, 100% of your daily omega-3 requirement, a quarter of your daily zinc and iron needs, and almost 50% of your daily magnesium requirement.”
+“Three tablespoons of hemp hearts contains 10 grams of protein, 100 percent of your daily omega-3 requirement, a quarter of your daily zinc and iron needs, and almost 50 percent of your daily magnesium requirement.”

-Try this: Make your own plant-based hemp milk with just hemp hearts and water; sprinkle hemp hearts into smoothies, oatmeal, salads, and soups; or substitute a ½ cup of flour with hemp hearts in most muffin or cookie recipes for extra flavor and texture, suggests Nielsen.
+Try this: Make your own plant-based hemp milk with just hemp hearts and water; sprinkle hemp hearts into smoothies, oatmeal, salads, and soups.
+Or, you can substitute a half cup of flour with hemp hearts in most muffin or cookie recipes for extra flavor and texture, suggests Nielsen.

 9. Nuts